 2. Frolic Bar

-Best nights: Saturday nights shine with midnight drag shows and pop anthems, while events like Glitter Party, Tropigayz, and Boys Night draw crowds in dazzling costumes.
+Best nights: Saturday, with midnight drag shows and events like Glitter Party, Tropigayz, and Boys Night drawing crowds in costume.

 - Address: 151 De Tham, District 1, Ho Chi Minh City, Vietnam